muhammad-deve/GoPort/README.md

 ---

+## Features

+* Instant public HTTPS URLs for local applications
+* Custom subdomains with `--custom`
+* Generate new URLs with `--reset`
+* Built-in dashboard for monitoring requests and tunnel status
+* Real-time HTTP request and response inspection
+* Works behind NAT and firewalls without port forwarding
+* Efficient TCP multiplexing powered by yamux
+* Self-hosted and fully open source

 ## What is GoPort?

 GoPort is an open-source alternative to ngrok and jprq that turns local applications into publicly accessible HTTPS endpoints.